Dunwoody North Civic Association, Inc.

 The annual meeting shall be held during the month of February unless otherwise decided by the Board of Directors.

-- Special meetings may be called by the President or by request of the majority of the Board of Directors,
+- Additional meetings may be called by the President or by request of the majority of the Board of Directors.

 - A quorum shall consist of the members in good standing in attendance.